-Since I've been doing some repairs on it, mostly what can be expected from an old girl of 26 Summers, but also a few which make me wonder a bit:
+I bought it in 2014 took her home from further north in Jutland, and since I've been doing some repairs and adjustments on it, mostly what can be expected from an old girl from 1986, but also a few which make me wonder a bit:

-I replaced the starter engine, an old Lucas, with this new one that Stein Dinse is selling.
+I replaced the starter engine, an old Lucas (I think from a Morris Mini?), with this new one that Stein Dinse is selling.

 Never mind.
 It runs OK today!